kaleidawave/kaleidawave.github.io/src/posts/prism-one-point-five.md

 **So for Prism I added the ability to target Rust for it's server side rendering output**.
 The HN demo is written as Rust+ActixWeb server.
 Speed was a focus for this site which is why [ActixWeb was chosen as it is one of the fastest backend frameworks](https://www.techempower.com/benchmarks/#section=data-r20&hw=ph&test=fortune).
 The deserializing from the HN REST API is done with [Serde](https://serde.rs/) which is renowned for it's speed.
 And of course the compiler based GC heavily optimized Rust language base is key to these results.
 [Comparing ActixWeb against Express](https://medium.com/@maxsparr0w/performance-of-node-js-compared-to-actix-web-37f20810fb1a), Actix excels the node framework in every benchmark.
 The biggest standout of this article though is that Actix is 6x more efficient than node.
 This is great for lowering server runnings costs and most importantly a sixth of the electricity 🌲🌳.
 Additionally Prism server side rendering is also available for node & Deno.

-For those building a Rust REST backend to a client side rendered site it means you can add SSR to it without having to deal with both a node and a rust server and communication between the two.
+For those building a Rust REST backend to a client side rendered site it means you can add SSR to it without having to deal with both a node and a Rust server and communication between the two.

 Yep thats right Rust {% icon "rust" %} server side rendered web components, never thought you'd see those words together.